We may earn affiliate commissions for the recommended products. Learn more.

 Operating systemiOS, Android, macOS, Windows, Linux

-SymptomsUnwanted website redirects, browser extensions, and toolbars, a surge of ads, suspicious pop-ups and apps, general decrease in browser performance
+SymptomsUnwanted website redirects, browser extensions, and toolbars, a surge of ads, suspicious pop-ups and apps, a general decrease in browser performance

 DamageCompromised online privacy, risk of additional contamination, identity theft, financial losses, and reduced device performance